International SEC Whistleblower Attorneys: Representing Whistleblowers Worldwide

 - How long does it take to receive an SEC whistleblower award?

 The experienced SEC whistleblower lawyers at Washington DC whistleblower law firm Zuckerman Law have successfully represented whistleblowers in whistleblower rewards and whistleblower rewards matters before the SEC and DOL concerning fraud, bribery, and other securities law violations that occurred in the U.S. and abroad.

-The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate and disclose complex financial fraud to the SEC, and two of the firm’s attorneys served in high-level position at a government agency that protects whistleblowers.
+The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate and disclose complex financial fraud to the SEC, and two of the firm’s attorneys served in high-level positions at a government agency that protects whistleblowers.
 Firm Principal Jason Zuckerman has been named by Washingtonian Magazine as a “Top Whistleblower Lawyer” and the firm has been ranked by U.S. News as a Tier 1 Firm in Labor & Employment Litigation.

-For more information about the SEC Whistleblower Program, see the following resources:
+To learn more about the SEC Whistleblower Program, see the following resources:

 - Tips for SEC Whistleblowers

 - See our column in Going Concern: Sarbanes-Oxley 15 Years Later: Accountants Need to Speak Up Now More Than Ever.